bramvandijk88/cacatoo/README.md

 Q: My model is too slow, how do I find what is slowing things down?\
 A: Open the developer console (CTRL+SHIFT+I in Google Chrome), and go to the 'profile' tab.
 You can run the code for a bit and observe which functions are taking most time.
 As a general rule, try and avoid build-in functions of javascript (e.g. 'reduce' to get the sum of an array), because despite being easier to use, they are quite a bit slower than a C-style piece of code where you loop over the values yourself.
 After you understand the model, and you simply want to rapidly run many simulations, I recommend running the code from the command line with nodeJS (also see the "cheater" example).  <br> <br>
 Q: Why is this toolbox called Cacatoo?\
 A: Cacatoo is an acronym for CAsh-like Cellular Automaton TOOlbox.
-However, as Cacatoo developed it became much more than just a tool for cellular automata. <br><br>
+However, as Cacatoo developed it became much more than just a tool for cellular automata.
+The name stuck, however. <br><br>

 ## License
 This library is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License, version 3, as published by the Free Software Foundation.